aileen-byte/Team14/personal statements/Jeshmeera.md

 ## Forwarding Unit

-When designing the base implementation of the Forwarding Unit, I followed the data-forwarding strategy outlined in the textbook, represnted by the diagram [here](#pipelined-cpu-diagram).
+When designing the base implementation of the Forwarding Unit, I followed the data-forwarding strategy outlined in the textbook, represented by the diagram [here](#pipelined-cpu-diagram).
 I deliberately implemented the hazard detection and forwarding logic as separate modules to keep the design modular, easier to debug, and consistent with the structure recommended in the textbook.

 The goal of this module was to resolve data hazards without stalling by forwarding results from later pipeline stages back into the Execute stage.
 It compares the Execute-stage source registers with the destination registers in the Memory and Writeback stages and determines whether those stages will produce a result.
 Using this information, it generates the ForwardAE and ForwardBE signals to select the correct ALU operands, ensuring the pipeline continues flowing even when instructions depend on recently computed values.

-Aileen, as implementation lead, acted as a co-author in this section and made small but important adjustments to ensure correct forwarding behaviour across all instruction types.

 Through implementing this module, I developed a deeper understanding of data dependencies in pipelines and how forwarding paths help maintain high performance without sacrificing correctness.

 ### Testing
+Although I designed and wrote the modules, Venice upadated the top.sv to support the pipelined processor.
+Aileen, as implementation lead, then ensured that the functionality of the overall system was as expected.

 As with the single-cycle design, I created simple testbenches for the pipeline modules to verify their functionality in isolation.

 #### Testing the IF/ID Reg